-How to choose more sustainable materials makes a world of difference
+How choosing more sustainable materials makes a world of difference

 Naturally better materials